bieschke/lolfu/README.md

 derived from that data.
 Matchup data captures all champion combinations between competing teams.
 This is the core dataset for counterpicking statistics.

+<code>synergy_collector.py</code> reads a complex match and outputs a synergy ARFF
+derived from that data.
+Synergy data captures all champion combinations possible within one team.
+This is the core dataset for team composition statistics.

 <code>match_predictor.py</code> is a simple command line program that predicts the
 likelihood of winning the described match.